In 1993 we spent a year in a Northern Community. We had many good and enriching times but, there were at least three tragedies while we were there…

 The Chief of Polar River, Gwen, was dysfunctional, mostly ineffective, extremely high maintenance and neurotic.
 She expected Dean to be at the gym facility seven days a week, twenty-four hours per day.
 He was hired to do a job and she wanted him working non-stop.

 Poor Dean, who is overly kind, was exhausted by her neediness in a couple of weeks.
 The gym, thankfully, was a very nice facility, a couple of minutes walk from our apartment, and was perched on the edge of the forest which was millions of acres of wilderness.
 It was a state of the art building with a huge gym and fully stocked kitchen as well as Dean’s new office.
 Equipment galore: new, mats, rackets, nets.
 New cross-country skis and new canoes came later when Dean applied for and received a grant for them, as well as money to hire an instructor to come up and teach canoeing.
-The instructor was this funny young guy from Manitoba.
+The instructor was this funny, compact, young guy from Manitoba.
 He would exclaim, ‘I can’t believe I am being paid to teach the natives how to canoe’.

 One of the main weekly events at the gym was the Wednesday night BINGO.
 Here was my husband with over seven years of higher education and a former Army Captain, calling BINGO once per week.
 It was comical, if a little sad.
 It was a big event and it came with big winnings.
 Hundreds of dollars were won each week.
 I hung out in the kitchen, offering burgers and pop for sale, the proceeds going into the gym coffers.

 Dean was mandated to teach one of the local women how to run the gym facility and how to manage the budget and maintenance.
 This young woman had four young children and a husband who played around on her.
 Consequently, she wasn’t fully available.
-Life in Polar River was both gritty and frustrating.
-Like the day when one of the young kids who were always at the gym (free babysitting) told Dean, ‘I don’t have to listen to YOU, White Man’.
+Life up here was both gritty and frustrating.
+Like the day when one of the young kids who were always at the gym (free babysitting) told Dean, ‘I don’t have to listen to YOU, White Man‘.
 That child was about seven years old.

 The first tragic thing to happen to us that year occurred on a gorgeous evening a month after we arrived.
 I had been walking our lab puppy Dempster who was scampering ahead of me over the beaten-earth pathways.
 I was just skipping along and watching bemusedly as he chased a rodent under a house.
 That was the last time I saw him alive.
 He didn’t come out from under the house… that I knew of.